jan-dh/md-blog/src/pages/language-switcher-for-craft-3/index.md

 ## A dynamic language switch

-So, right after we set the url variable, we should test if the current slug we set matches either an entry or a category in the current language.
+So, right after we set the slug variable, we should test if the current slug we set matches either an entry or a category in the current language.

 ```twig
 {# Test for entry or category #}